 After any serious injury caused by someone else’s negligence, you should consult with a Milwaukee personal injury attorney.
 You can risk losing all the compensation you are entitled to if you miss the Wisconsin statute of limitations by even one day.

-Your Milwaukee personal injury attorney handles personal injury cases on a day-to-day basis and will make sure all I’s are dotted and all T’s are crossed to meet the Wisconsin statute of limitations and help preserve your legal rights.
+Your Wisconsin personal injury attorney handles personal injury cases on a day-to-day basis and will make sure all I’s are dotted and all T’s are crossed to meet the Wisconsin statute of limitations and help preserve your legal rights.
 To learn more about how a personal injury case works in Wisconsin or about your own recovery please contact us online or call us directly at 800.800.5678 to schedule your own free consultation.